TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 -------------------------------------------------------------------------------------------------
 Layouts 1, 3 and 4, two Layers A/B each with A=M1-M6, S1-S6, T1-T6 and B=M7-M12, S7-S12, T7-T12
-Press VolumeMute consecutively within 5 seconds else count is reset to 0 or press [L1-L4] once.
+To cycle through the Layouts press VolumeMute or press [L1-L4] - whichever is active at the time.
-[L1-L4] has a repeat period of 0.5 seconds - after this key repeat is active
+[L1-L4] has the same repeat period of 0.5 seconds as all other keys - after this time has elapsed the key repeat is active.

 Press Config Key (new set of config keys change colour):
 L14 (Home) - VolumeMute -> L1, L2, L3, L4 - repeat to restore Vo